lewisblake/MRA-Serial/README.md

 resultsFilePath: Optional file path to save prediction results.
 Set to be a string (e.g. resultsFilesPath = '/Users/JerryGarcia/Desktop/';).
-By default prediction results are dumped in the 'MRA_Prediction_Results' folder.
+By default prediction results are dumped in the 'Results' folder.

 plotsFilePath: Optional file path to save prediction plots if plotting.
 Set to be a string (e.g. plotsFilesPath = '/Users/JerryGarcia/Pictures/';).
-By default plots are dumped in the 'Prediction_Plots' folder.
+By default plots are dumped in the 'PPlots' folder.

 ### ADDITIONAL USER INPUT ###